 I’m very grateful to Science Oxford for the invaluable experience their STEM Insight Week proved, to learn about the world of computer science and explore career options.
 I definitely recommend that future Year 10 students apply to take part next year.
 Thank you Science Oxford!

-For more information here are two news articles:
+For more information here read our news articles:

 Computer Sciences STEM Insight Week (February 2021).